sspintel/onnxruntime/docs/python/ReadMeOV.rst

 OpenVINO™ integration with OnnxRuntime
 ======================================

--  `OpenVINO™ integration with OnnxRuntime <https://github.com/intel/onnxruntime/>`_.  is a product designed for OnnxRuntime* developers who want to get started with `OnnxRuntime (https://l) in their inferencing applications.
-This product delivers [OpenVINO™](https://software.intel.com/content/www/us/en/develop/tools/openvino-toolkit.html) inline optimizations which enhance inferencing performance with minimal code modifications. **OpenVINO™ integration with OnnxRuntime** accelerates inference across many [AI models](https://github.com/onnx/models) on a variety of Intel<sup>®</sup> silicon such as:
+-  `OpenVINO™ integration with OnnxRuntime <https://github.com/intel/onnxruntime/>`_. is a product designed for OnnxRuntime developers who want to get started with OnnxRuntime in their inferencing applications.
+This product delivers  `OpenVINO™ <https://software.intel.com/content/www/us/en/develop/tools/openvino-toolkit.html>`_. inline optimizations which enhance inferencing performance with minimal code modifications. **OpenVINO™ integration with OnnxRuntime** accelerates inference across many  `AI models <https://github.com/onnx/models>`_. on a variety of Intel silicon such as:
 - Intel CPUs
 - Intel integrated GPUs
 - Intel Movidius™ Vision Processing Units - referred to as VPU